francoiskroll/cutter/README.md

 * v1

 * v2
 Detection of scaffold incorporation, currently just looks at substitutions or insertions that starts with G around end of RTT (end of RHA).
 Can control detection with `rhapos` and `scaffdetectwin`.

 * v3
-Detection of microhomology for deletions, see `detectMHdel`.
+    * Detection of microhomology for deletions, see `detectMHdel`.
+    * `callMutations` now records every reference & aligned sequence from CRISPResso2 alleles table.